epochgeo/pyhoot/docs/600-developer-docs.md

 To create an installation package:
 ```
-pip install wheel patchelf
-make install
+make -j$(nproc) install
 ```

-To test deploy the installation package (see instructions in Makefile):
+To test deploy the installation package (see further instructions in Makefile target):
 ```
 make uploadtest
 ```

-To deploy the actual installation package (deploy to test first ot be safe):
+To deploy the actual installation package (see further instructions in Makefile target; deploy to test repo first to be safe):
 ```
 make uploadfinal
 ```